The Glia Society

 Thoth is meant to be a verbatim, uncensored, unedited publication forum for Glia Society members' materials of almost any kind, and as such offers an almost unique and golden opportunity to who understand the value of such.
 So, actually to very few.

-Copy for Thoth is published without alterations and as close as possible to what the author wrote or created (insofar electronic word processing allows this; some formatting changes are inevitable).
-Note this means one's possible errors too remain uncorrected; to write correctly is the author's task.
-So please check copy for errors repeatedly and meticulously before submission.
+Copy for Thoth is published without alterations and as close as possible to what the author wrote or created (insofar as electronic word processing allows this; some formatting changes are inevitable).
+Notice that this means that one's possible errors too remain uncorrected; to write correctly is the author's task.
+Please check copy for errors repeatedly and meticulously before submission.
 Do not just rely on a software spelling checker.

 It is recommended to put one's address in one's copy so that readers can respond directly to the author if they wish.
 Remarks to the Administrator about copy are not passed on to the author.

 Copy can be submitted at any time and will appear in the next issue.
 Please try to get it right at once and not send corrections or corrected versions to already submitted copy.
-Thoth appears whenever a minimum amount of copy is available.
+Thoth appears bimonthly in February, April, and so on, provided a minimum amount of copy is available.
 Obviously, there is no "deadline"; the time to send copy is when that copy is ready.

 To avoid loss of quality, possible images should best be (also) sent separately, for instance as attachments, rather than inserted into a word processor document.
-For file size reasons, be sparing with images and image size; not more and not larger than needed.
 Displaying text in image form is extremely unwise as it increases file size in the order of a hundredfold.

 Be sparing with layout features like italic and bold, and especially sparing with underlined, font colours, font size changes, font changes and so on.
 Keep in mind that underlined nowadays means "this is a hyper reference", and dozens of readers will click on it only to discover it is not.
 Be informed that the excessive use of layout features is the mark of bad authors.